Stockton, New Jersey: Local government

 Stockton is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common government form in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Stockton is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2023, the mayor of Stockton Borough is Democrat Aaron R. Lipsen, whose term of office ends December 31, 2026.
-Members of the borough council are Council President Michael L. Mann (D, 2023), William Brown (D, 2024; appointed to unexpired term), Peter Folz (D, 2025), Rebecca Hendricks (D, 2023), Peter M. Hunt (D, 2025), Kenneth Kozuhowski (R, 2024).
+As of 2026, the mayor of Stockton Borough is Democrat Aaron R. Lipsen, whose term of office ends December 31, 2026.
+Members of the borough council are Council President Michael L. Mann (D, 2026), Nina Brander (D, 2029) William Brown (D, 2026), Matthew Fisher (D, 2027), Jacob Gilinger (D, 2029), Kate Meltzer (D, 2027).

 In January 2023, the borough council appointed William Brown to fill the seat expiring in December 2024 that became vacant when Aaron Lipsen took office as mayor.
 Brown will serve on an interim basis until the November 2023 general election, when voters will choose a candidate to serve the remainder of the term of office.

 Democrat Neal Esposito died in office on October 23, 2014, and was reelected posthumously for a new three-year term in the November general election.
 In the same election, Timothy Nemeth was elected as mayor, creating a vacancy in his seat expiring in December 2016.
 Democrat Adam Juncosa and Republican Anthony A. Grecco were appointed to fill the council vacancies.
 In the November 2015 general election, both Juncosa and Grecco were elected to serve the balance of the terms of office.